Intense Retail Competition: The FRISK® Score Highlights Pier 1 Imports

 Pier 1 Imports, Inc.’s management stated in a recent press release that the company has sufficient liquidity to implement its 2020 turnaround plan, opposing concerns offered in an S&P Global Ratings Report.
 CreditRiskMonitor’s FRISK® score on Pier 1 Imports remains firmly in the high-risk “red zone” and all business counterparties should pay close attention to this turnaround situation.

 CreditRiskMonitor is a leading web-based financial risk analysis and news service designed for credit, finance, and procurement professionals.
-Subscribers include thousands of risk professionals all over the globe, including key decision makers from more than 35% of the Fortune 1000.
+Subscribers include thousands of risk professionals all over the globe, including key decision makers from nearly 40% of the Fortune 1000.
 Three features of the CreditRiskMonitor service include:

 • Commercial credit report coverage spanning more than 56,000 global public companies, totaling $63.8 trillion in corporate revenue, as well as numerous private companies.